Melia88/student-workbook/src/reflections/wk3/quiz3.md

 **1.** What are the Pillars of Object Oriented Programming (`OOP`)?
 <!-- enter you answer in the space below -->
 ```
+The four pillars of OOP:
+  Encapsulation: accomplished when each object maintains a private state, inside a class.

+  Abstraction: an extension of encapsulation.
+The process of fetching/removing/selecting the user information/data from a larger pool to show only the relevant details to the object.
+Finding things that are similar in your code and providing a generic function or object to serve multiple places/with multiple concerns.

+  Inheritance: the ability of one object to acquire some/all properties of another object.

+  Polymorphism: the condition of occurring in several different forms.
+That's exactly what the fourth and final pillar is concerned with – types in the same inheritance chains being able to do different things

 ```
 **2.** How would you access the `name` of the below object using the `property` variable?